What are the qualities that will be judged during the UPSC Interview (CSE)?

 Welcome to New Delhi!

-Though there are multiple centres in different states for the Civil Services Exam during Preliminary and Mains, UPSC interview is conducted only at one centre – UPSC building at New Delhi.
+Though there are multiple centers in different states for the Civil Services Exam during Preliminary and Mains, the UPSC interview is conducted only at one center – the UPSC building in New Delhi.

-Candidates qualified for the Personality Test will be given travel allowance by UPSC (rail-fare).
+Candidates qualified for the Personality Test will be given a travel allowance by UPSC (rail fare).
 Candidates need to bring the e-summon letter and appear on the assigned date.

 The UPSC interview board